jblomo/oddjob/README.md

 in [outputdir]/17/part-00000 will be written "realkey"	{"some values": "other JSON"}
 in [outputdir]/22/part-00000 will be written "other realkey"	{"other values": "more JSON"}

-### oddjob.MultipleKeyOutputFormat - Writes to the files specified by the key, and only writes the value
-The key of your job output will be used as the file path.
-Only the value will be written to the resulting files.

-eg rows:
-filename1	{"some values": "other JSON"}
-otherfile	{"other values": "more JSON"}

-in [outputdir]/filename1/part-00000 will be written {"some values": "other JSON"}
-in [outputdir]/otherfile/part-00000 will be written {"other values": "more JSON"}

 ## Hadoop Versions
 This version is compatible with Hadoop 0.20.
 The git tag 'hadoop-0.18' contains